noornee/lex/README.md

 That's everything!
 All you need to do next, is just navigate to `http://localhost:9090/r/{your_favorite_subreddit}`

 <sub>* Pre-built binaries are published every time there is a push to the main branch.</sub>

+## Go Install

+LEX can also be installed via the `go install` command.

+If you have at least `go 1.16 or later`, you can run the following command:

+`go install github.com/cmd777/lex/cmd/lex@latest` which will install the latest version of LEX.

+Afterwards, simply type `lex` in your terminal, and that's everything!

+> **Note** you may need to add `export PATH=$PATH:$(go env GOPATH)/bin` to your `.profile` file to be able to use the command `lex`!

+If you wish to uninstall LEX, simply type the following command: `rm $(go env GOPATH)/bin/lex`

 # 🔬 Compatibility